UCSCLibrary/HistoryLog/README.md

   file).
 Note: With old releases of [LibreOffice] for Windows, a little free [filter] may need to be installed.

-If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: [User Survey] (https://docs.google.com/forms/d/1LrQ-E0gQ9Qh0CSSMa8MMfK6WxHCUoT6vqiv42QG72qo/viewform?usp=send_form "User Survey")
+If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: see [User Survey].

 Installation
 ------------